mkhira2/automate-the-boring-stuff/README.md

 # Automate the Boring Stuff

-These exercises accompany the book Automate the Boring Stuff (2015), written by Al Sweigart, and published by No Starch Press.
+These exercises accompany the book _Automate the Boring Stuff_ (2015) written by Al Sweigart and published by No Starch Press.

 ## Installation